 - 1 cup shredded monterey jack cheese

 - Preheat oven to 425 degrees.
-Heat a non-stick skillet over medium high heat.
-Once hot add one corn tortilla at a time and cook 10 - 15 seconds per side (until tortillas become more pliable), then immediately transfer to a plate and cover with a skillet lid (to seal in moisture.
-Be sure it's a lid that will basically seal on bottom, as in there shouldn't be any space between the plate and the lid.
-This should prevent tortillas from cracking).
+Heat tortillas in a 12-inch non-stick skillet set over medium-high heat about 10 - 15 seconds per side (until tortillas become more pliable), then immediately transfer to an airtight container or plate and cover with a pan lid**.
 Repeat with remaining tortillas and set aside.

 - Brush tops and sides of rolled tortillas lightly with remaining 1 Tbsp canola oil.
 Bake in preheated oven until edges are golden brown and taquitos are crisp, about 18 - 20 minutes.
 Serve warm with dipping of choice (i.e. sour cream, salsa verde, guacamole, tomato salsa, hot sauce).